awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 + Publish events of the `s3:ObjectCreated:*` type to an Amazon SQS queue\.
 + Publish events of the `s3:ReducedRedundancyLostObject` type to an Amazon SNS topic\.

-For information about notification configuration, see [Enabling event notifications](how-to-enable-disable-notification-intro.md)\.
+For information about notification configuration, see [Using Amazon SQS, Amazon SNS, and Lambda](how-to-enable-disable-notification-intro.md)\.

 You can do all these steps using the console, without writing any code\.
 In addition, code examples using AWS SDKs for Java and \.NET are also provided to help you add notification configurations programmatically\.